artpieti/Getting-and-Cleaning-Data-Assignment/README.md

 4. Source the **run_analysis.R** script

-5. Run the **run_analysis()** function and after it's execution, find the two files containing the new data from your working directory
+5. Run the **run_analysis()** function and after it's execution, find the text file containing the required tidy data from your working directory

+Note: The R package **data.table** needs to be installed for the function to work

 For more deatiled information on how the **run_analysis()** function works, refer to the comments within the code